bitshifter/glam-rs/CONTRIBUTING.md

 benchmark if there isn't one already, so I can confirm the performance improvement.

+## Instruction count baselines

+The gungraun benchmarks in `benches/gungraun.rs` run under valgrind and count executed instructions.
+Install valgrind first (e.g. `sudo apt-get install valgrind` on Ubuntu or `sudo dnf install valgrind` on Fedora); the `gungraun-runner` binary is installed automatically by the ci tool.

+- Check for regressions: `cargo run --release -p ci -- bench`
+- Update baselines after an intentional change: `cargo run --release -p ci -- bench --save`

+The results are compared against baselines committed in `benches/gungraun-baselines`, tracked per backend: `sse2` and `scalar_math` on x86_64 Linux and `neon` on aarch64 Linux.
+Other hosts are skipped because valgrind doesn't run on macOS, and counts are only comparable for the toolchain and target triple they were generated with.
+CI fails pull requests on any instruction-count regression; the `Update gungraun baselines` workflow regenerates all backends (including `neon`, which needs an ARM runner) and opens a pull request.
+When bumping the pinned `BENCH_TOOLCHAIN` in `.github/workflows/bench.yml`, rerun that workflow in the same pull request.

+Counts are also only reproducible for an identical dependency resolution, so the benchmarks pin their own lockfile at `benches/gungraun-baselines/Cargo.lock` instead of using the repository's untracked `Cargo.lock` (which is backed up and restored around the run).
+Bumping the `gungraun` dev-dependency and rerunning `--save` updates the lockfile together with the baselines.

 ## Documentation

 If you feel any documentation could be added or improved please